Nonparametric inference for discretely sampled L\'evy processes: Results

 Even though Condition \ref{conditionf} differs slightly from its counterpart in \cite{gug3}, this does not affect the proof of Theorem \ref{thm-sigmatilde}.
+Although the convergence rate of the estimator $\hat{\sigma}^2$ is logarithmic, the contribution of $\hat{\sigma}^2$ to an upper bound on the mean square error of $\hat{\rho}(x)$ is asymptotically negligible compared to other terms, as can be seen from the proof of Theorem \ref{thm-rho}.
+By techniques similar to those used in \cite{atomic} in a related deconvolution problem, it is expected that under the same conditions on the class of L\'evy triplets as in Theorem \ref{thm-sigmatilde} one can prove that $\hat{\sigma}^2$ is rate-optimal, but since our emphasis in the present work is on estimation of a L\'evy density, we refrain from studying this question.
+For additional discussion on the estimator $\hat{\sigma}^2$ see \cite{gug3}.

-Notice that had we not assumed $\nu(\mathbb{R})<\infty,$ there would not exist a uniformly consistent estimator of $\sigma^2,$ see Remark $3.2$ in \cite{reiss}.
+Notice that had we not assumed $\nu(\mathbb{R})\leq \Lambda<\infty,$ there would not exist a uniformly consistent estimator of $\sigma^2,$ see Remark $3.2$ in \cite{reiss}.
 In fact even the existence of a consistent estimator of $\sigma^2$ is not clear in that general setting.